 In these sub-accounts there is no guaranteed interest rate or “floor”, if the sub-accounts you choose are in the negative, then your cash value will decrease.
 With that said, there is no ceiling on what interest you can earn, which is an upside to these policies.

-The sub-accounts inside the variable universal life policy are unique to the policy and cannot be invested in outside of the policy.
+The sub-accounts inside the variable life insurance policy are unique to the policy and cannot be invested in outside of the policy.
 There are management fees tied to these sub-accounts which can eat up the cash value.

-The cash values of the variable universal life policies grow tax deferred.
+The cash values of the variable life insurance policies grow tax deferred.
 Withdrawals and loans can also be taken tax free as long as the contract remains in-force.
 If you surrender the policy any gain will be taxed at ordinary income rates.

 - Cash value grows tax-deferred: The cash value grows tax-deferred which means none of the growth is reported to the IRS.
 If funded properly can be used to supplement retirement.